HazyResearch/deepdive/doc/doc/paleo.md

 from the 19th word and ends at the 19th words of sentence 1676 in the document JOURNAL_105771.

-To extract this relation, the schema of the extractor in application.conf
+To extract this relation, the schema of the extractor in deepdive.conf
 is:

     ext_entity_temporal_local : {